 Cosy terraced campsite with lively bar and pavement cafe.
 Easy-going, small and hospitable.
 Idyllic surroundings.
-Portuguese restaurant at walking distance.
-Information folder to discover a larger part of Portugal.
-Enthusiastic Dutch management.
+Portuguese restaurant within walking distance.
+Extensive information folder for days out.
+Enthusiastic Dutch owners.
+Limited number of places.

 Looking for inexpensive camping in low season?
 Order CampingCard ACSI